Hot Tub Therapy for Fibromyalgia

 Hydrotherapy is a form of physical therapy that uses water to relieve pain and muscle stiffness.
 It involves various forms of water exposure, including hot or cold tubs, whirlpools, shower spas, and baths.

-This increases blood flow to the muscles, which may help reduce pain symptoms.
+This increases muscle blood flow, which may help reduce pain symptoms.
 Hydrotherapy can also relax stiff muscles and increase circulation.
-This may help reduce pain and improve muscle tone.
+This may help relieve pain and improve muscle tone.

 hot tub therapy for fibromyalgia